-The gallbladder is located on the liver and near the stomach.
+The gallbladder is located under the liver and near the stomach.
 Gallstones form when cholesterol or bile stored in the gallbladder hardens into pieces of stone-like material.
-Gallstones are made of cholesterol salts and bilirubin salts.
+Gallstones are made of cholesterol salts or bilirubin salts.
 Gallstones can be as small as a grain of sand or as large as a golf ball.
 The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination.

 Gallstones are caused when bile or cholesterol crystalizes into gallstones.